 only combination which can be ‘married’?
 Using current definitions, the answer is ‘yes’.

-obtaining a Marriage License for a fee of course.
-They then take that document to another official, either
+a Marriage License for a fee of course.
+They then take that document to another official, either governmental or

-governmental or religious, who performs a ceremony.
-Then, the ‘marriage’ is recorded on the government books and
+religious, who performs a ceremony.
+Then, the ‘marriage’ is recorded on the government books and the couple is

 As an aside, there are three documents which genealogists consider marriage documents.
 A Marriage License is